O-Mutt/o-mutt.github.io/_posts/2012/2012-10-10-eclipse-hot-keys.md

   <br />

-  <pre class="brush: plain; title: ; notranslate" title="">Ctrl+Shift+r </pre> will open an &#8216;Open Resource&#8217; window that allows you to quickly search your workspace.
-Inside of this search you can use &#8216;*&#8217; to get a wildcard for any string forward or backward or &#8216;?&#8217; for any char.
+  <pre class="brush: plain; title: ; notranslate" title="">Ctrl+Shift+r </pre> will open an 'Open Resource' window that allows you to quickly search your workspace.
+Inside of this search you can use '*' to get a wildcard for any string forward or backward or '?' for any char.
 Example: applicationContext-ws-stuff.xml could be found by searching app*con*ws-stuff* or even shorter as app*con*stuff* may give you a short list.
 Again if you are using camel-case you can use just the FIRST-LETTER of the word.
 Example: java file: TeacherToStudent.java could be found by typing TTS.

   <br /><br />

-  <pre class="brush: plain; title: ; notranslate" title="">Ctrl+Shift+t</pre> will open an &#8216;Open by Type&#8217; window that works essentially the same as the Open Resource window
+  <pre class="brush: plain; title: ; notranslate" title="">Ctrl+Shift+t</pre> will open an 'Open by Type' window that works essentially the same as the Open Resource window

   <br />